Rules

 Yes, but your video will get better feedback and have a better chance at awards if you fill the timeline (and don't have any black spots left).

-The official stance is that as long as you are reasonably sure other RICE participants haven't seen your video, you can submit it.
+The official stance is that as long as you are reasonably sure other RICE participants (including spectators) haven't seen your video, you can submit it.

-In practice, this means you should only beta test with people who have said they will not be entering RICE.
+In practice, this means you should only beta test with people who have said they will not be participating in RICE.

-I cannot control what you do privately, but I would expect you to at least try to follow the spirit of the rule and avoid beta testing your videos with people you know will be entering RICE alongside you.Can I submit my RICE videos to other contests before RICE is over?
+While it is impossible to ensure complete anonymity for every video, participants are expected to follow the spirit of the rule and avoid sharing videos with anyone who plans on participating in RICE.Can I submit my RICE videos to other contests before RICE is over?

 Your video cannot be unblinded before 4 March.

-This means your video cannot be shown outside RICE with your editor name attached to it before 4 March.- If the contest lists finalists or winners online with only the video titles or only the editor names (but not "video title by editor name") then you are good to go.
+Videos cannot be shared outside RICE with the editor name attached before this date.- If a contest posts only video titles or only editor names (not "video title by editor name"), it is allowed.

-The spirit of the blind rule is to prevent other RICE participants from knowing you made your submitted videos.
-If you are reasonably sure other participants won't be able to see that info before 4 March, then go ahead and submit to the other contest.
+The spirit of the rule is to keep submissions anonymous.
+If other participants are unlikely to see who created your video before 4 March, go ahead and submit to that contest.

 Part of the advantage of being an event designed for server regulars is the allowance for flexibility in this matter.
 Use your best judgement and submit in good faith.